-NOTE Sometimes the DB and MGMT roles are assigned to the same host.
+Sometimes the DB and MGMT roles are assigned to the same host.
 This is OK.

-WARNING Do NOT execute the software upgrade on web01a and db01a in parallel!
+Do NOT execute the software upgrade on webo1a and db01a in parallel!

 Run the following command node to install the package responsible for upgrading Sipwise C5 to a newer release: